Som3a99/CODESOFT/README.md

 Implement an AI model to classify SMS messages as spam or legitimate.
 Techniques like TF-IDF or word embeddings with classifiers such as Naive Bayes, Logistic Regression, or Support Vector Machines can be utilized to identify spam messages.

----

-## Task 5: Handwritten Text Generation ✍️

-Train a character-level recurrent neural network (RNN) to generate handwritten-like text.
-Use a dataset of handwritten text examples to train the model and let it generate new text based on the learned patterns.

----

 **All datasets used in these tasks are sourced from Kaggle.**

 Feel free to explore each project folder for detailed implementations and results.
 Contributions and feedback are welcome!